SarahGrozav1/seline-and-tam-jewelry/README.md

 # **1. Key project information**

 - **Description :** This Portfolio Project 5 website called **Seline & Tam Jewelry** is a site of imaginary online shop that sells jewelry like bracelets, earings, necklaces and rings.
 User can easily browse through the shop items, **add/delete** items from their **Wishlist**, express their opinion by leaving a **review** and **comment** on items and most importantly order their selected items for home delivery including online payment.
+- **Business model :**The site is a full B2C ecommerce website for a fictional business based in Austrlia.
 - **Key project goal :** To offer all visitors of **Seline & Tam Jewelry** site the option to buy their chosen products, select delivery option and finish payment online without the need of leaving the house.
 - **Audience :** The audience age of this website is for 18 years and up.
 - **Live version :** Live version of **Seline & Tam Jewelry** e-shop page can be viewed [here](https://seline-and-tam-jewelry-ef3ef903eb25.herokuapp.com/).